BlaqueDevs/se-assignment-day-4-software-project-management-Sndonga/README.md

 ## 1. Why is timely delivery crucial in software project management, and how can project managers ensure that deadlines are met?
 **Importance of Crucial Software Delivery in Project Management**
 a) To ensure customer satisfaction as delays may displease the target audience and kill the 'buzz' that had been generated for the software system/ app.
-b) To ensure the cost of the project is within the budget
+b) To ensure the cost of the project is within the budget, as etxra time spent unecessarily on the development of the software could increase the cost long term.
+**How to ensure Deadlines are met as a Project Manager**
+a) Having clear and specific goals, inorder to set milestones to track progress and ensure it is on track with set deadlines.
+b) Proper communication from the Project manager and Team members to enhance collaboration and ensure everyone is on the same page.

 ## 2. How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?
 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?